jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

    ![3](imgs/3.jpg)

-   > **Note:** All the subsequent New Users will be assigned **Default** role.
+   > **Note:** All the subsequent New Users will be part of **Developers** team and assigned **Default** and **Team Member** role.
 But you can also change the role assigned, process of which is explained below.
    >
    > **Note:** Default user role will only have View access.
-For access of other modules, Super User will need to add the default user in relevant teams and assign the roles.
+For access of other modules, Super User will need to add the default user in relevant tems and assign the roles.

 ## Roles